 4 message segments with Unicode: 67+67+67+67=268 characters

 Emoji use is supported in SMS messaging.
-All Emojis are treated as Unicode characters, reducing message segments to 70 characters.
-Older 16-bit Emojis count as a single character count and newer 32-bit emojis count as two characters in a message.
+All emojis are treated as Unicode characters, reducing message segments to 70 characters.
+Older 16-bit emojis count as a single character and newer 32-bit emojis count as two characters in a message.

 Unicode alert

-When you include Unicode in your SMS message, you get an alert to let you know there's Unicode in the message.
-If you meant to include Unicode, you can ignore it, but if you didn’t, you can select the SHOW MORE link.
-This opens a side panel which shows you what characters are Unicode.
+When you include Unicode in your SMS message, you get an alert in a blue banner to let you know there's Unicode in the message.
+If you meant to include Unicode, you can ignore it, but if you didn’t, you can select SHOW MORE to open a side panel which shows you what characters are Unicode.

 If you included Unicode by accident, such as copying and pasting an apostrophe from Microsoft Word, you can delete this in the editor and replace it and the Unicode alert disappears.
 You can keep some Unicode—such as emojis—in your message, but they might affect the length and cost of your message.